Here is how a good statement of work can guarantee project success…

 This will serve as a reference point for them to refer to what they need more clarification on their job roles.

 The last part of this is to state the number if hours that each of the resources will have to devote to the work.
 This will help them to be able to calculate the total duration of your project as well as the total cost estimate for the entire project.

 #7 Departmental commitment

 One other factor that needed to be ironed out is the issue of resources coming from other departments to join the project team.
 From the onset, while initiating the project, you have to know the level of commitment of the resources.

 You will also identify what is likely to happen if those resources are not available or they fail to deliver as expected.

-This has to include any event or activity that has the potential of affecting the time of completion for the project.
+This has to include any event or activity that has the potential of affecting the time of completion of the project.
 There are three levels of risks in a project which includes low, medium and high risks.
 You have to identify these risks and have a plan of action on how to address them if they ever surfaced at all.

 You also have to pay attention to any assumption that you have made in the course of planning your project.
-You might have assumed that your Programmer will be available as soon as the project commences but he happens to tender his letter of resignation there after.
+You might have assumed that your Programmer will be available as soon as the project commences but he happens to tender his letter of resignation thereafter.